 The Top 20 RoI Films of the Last 70 Years

-(There is also a control set of 20 films, and also the Bottom 20 RoI Films.)
+(Note: there is also a control set of films, namely: the Bottom 20 RoI Films.)

 The data source is: The-Numbers.com, Movie Budget Records,i.e. Most Profitable Movies, Based on Return on Investment.
 The data set is publically available at The-Numbers.com (Nash Information Services 1997-2012).